Subhan-Nasir/Unity-Car-Controller---Personal-Project/README.md

         * Attach car controller script to the car gameobject
         * Input the necessary values (engine curve, gear ratios etc) and press play.

-* Code is currently a work in progress.
-Comments, explanations and a video demo will be added soon.